ShoobyDoo/League-of-Locales/README.md

 # League Of Locales

+## Update as of 2024-06-19

+**The functionality League of Locales provided has now since been added into Riot Client.**
+**You can modify your game text directly via the launcher settings now, and as such League of Locales will now be archived!**

+**I would like to thank everyone who used, helped, and provided suggestions along the way!**

+**Ps.<br>I am not sure how effected the Singapore/Garena server is, perhaps it still works?<br>Please reach out to me if you'd like to test it.**

+---

 #### This program allows the user to use any language they desire on almost any League of Legends server.

 ### Supported Locales